 Charterers’ Shipbrokers

-Charterers’ Shipbrokers often work exclusively for, and sometimes even be owned by, one charterer, often a large trading house or one of the oil majors, although these shipbrokers will not necessarily bear the same name as their parent company.
+Charterers’ Shipbrokers often exclusively serve, and may even be owned by, a single charterer, typically a large trading house or an oil major, though these shipbrokers may not necessarily carry the same name as their parent company.

-Charterers’ Shipbrokers could well be independent shipbrokers who specialise in working for a number of charterers, in which case these charterers might retain them on an exclusive basis.
+Charterers’ Shipbrokers might also be independent shipbrokers who specialize in serving multiple charterers, potentially on an exclusive basis.

 Shipbroker’s Commission

-Some shipbrokers also look after all the post-fixture work for their charterers, thereby sometimes earning a retainer fee as well as the usual Shipbroker’s Commission, which is 1.25% of the value of the total freight.
+Some shipbrokers manage all post-fixture activities for their charterers, which can lead to earning both a retainer fee and the standard Shipbroker’s Commission, which amounts to 1.25% of the Total Freight value.

-Exclusivity may perhaps apply only to the trading centre such as a city or a country where the Shipbroker is situated, for example exclusive for the UK, or the Shipbroker may be totally exclusive on a world-wide basis.
+Exclusivity could be limited to the trading center, such as a city or country where the Shipbroker operates, for instance, exclusively within the UK, or it could be global, encompassing all operations worldwide.

 Exclusive Shipbrokers